Rodney Creech: Controversy

-In May 2025, reports were made public of allegations regarding sexual misconduct with an underage family member of then-State Representative Rodney Creech.
 An investigation into the matter yielded claims made by his family, but no criminal charges were pursued by local authorities.
-Members of the Ohio Republican Party openly called for Creech's resignation following his removal from committee assignments by House Speaker Matt Huffman.
+Members of the Ohio Republican Party openly called for Creech's resignation, following his removal from committee assignments by House Speaker Matt Huffman in May 2025.
+On February 17, 2026, it was reported that Creech's committee seats had been restored by Huffman.
+On February 20, 2026, the Ohio Republican Party endorsed Creech for reelection.
+In early May 2026, Creech defeated former representative J. Todd Smith 58% to 42% in the Republican primary for Ohio House District 40.